ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/dae/DAE-Trouble-Shooting.md

 2017-04-13 20:52:17  Endian workaround DISABLED, blocks transfers DISABLED 2017-04-13 20:52:17  This is a VXI DAE
 ```
-This was resolved by powercycling the DAE followed by stopping the visa server and running `resman`.
+This was resolved by power cycling the DAE followed by stopping the visa server and running `resman`.
 Instructions how to reset the DAE can be found in [these slides](https://stfc365.sharepoint.com/:p:/r/sites/ISISExperimentControls/_layouts/15/Doc.aspx?sourcedoc=%7BFB34A9F9-48C9-4590-A6B0-FDAE2EEA38B0%7D&file=ISISICP%20and%20DAE.pptx&action=edit&mobileredirect=true&DefaultItemOpen=1).

 *DAE3*